Bush Morning Glory: Keeps its “Cool”

 Temperature

-Bush morning glory should be grown in USDA Hardiness Zones 8 – 11.
-These plants withstand temperature extremes.
-They love summer heat and cold-hardy down to 15℉.
+Bush morning glory should be grown in USDA Hardiness Zones 8 to 11.
+This plant withstands temperature extremes.
+It loves summer heat and is cold-hardy down to 15℉.

 Sun Exposure

 Bush morning glory does well in full sun to part shade.
-Plants tolerate the reflected sun off hot garden walls.
+It tolerates the reflected sun off building or hot garden walls.

 Size and Growth Rate